adobe-apiplatform/user-sync.py/docs/en/user-manual/configuring_user_sync_tool.md

 1. Modify group membership of one or more test user in the directory.

-1. Run User Sync. (`./user-sync -t --users all --process-groups --adobe-only-user-action exclude`)
+1. Run User Sync. (`./user-sync --users all --process-groups --adobe-only-user-action exclude`)

 2. Check that test users in Adobe Admin Console were updated to reflect new product configuration membership.